COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 ## What do I need to file a dispute or open a case?

+To file a dispute, you will need the other parties full name, email address and phone number.
+Evidence does not need to filed initially, but would be beneficial for more serious disputes.
+Once the case was submitted it will be reviewed by an administrator.

 ## How will I know when there is a change to a case/dispute I am involved with?

 The system communicates and notifies relevant parties primerily via email.
 Hence, all important events and status changes, that pertain to a case you are involved with, will trigger a relevant email notification to be send to the parties.